uggla/cloud_native_app/README.md

 2. Create a new network.
     * Name : you can use whatever name, but as an example we will use "private"
     * Subnet name : private_subnet
-    * Network address : CIDR of your network, you can choose what you want, here as an example we can use 10.0.1.0/24.
+    * Network address : CIDR of your network, you can choose what you want, here as an example we can use 192.168.5.0/24.
-    * Gateway : 10.0.1.254
+    * Gateway IP : by default it will use the first IP of the range
-    * In subnet details just provide the DNS : 10.11.50.1
+    * In subnet details just provide the DNS : 10.3.156.12

 This will be your private network, we will deploy our admin VMs inside that network.
 You can see there is another network called external-network.
 This network is a public one.
 It will be used to provide access to VM from the outside by mapping a floating ip.